A Bit About Denis

 Denis - French: [dəni] də-nee

 “Riding under Eric's personal supervision was, perhaps, the most profound riding experience of my life.
-I don't think there was anything Eric couldn't tell, simply by listening to the horse's footfalls.
-And then he let you know about it on no uncertain terms!”
+I don't think there was anything Eric couldn't tell, simply by listening to the horse's footfalls, and then he let you know about it on no uncertain terms!”

-“Life and career pressures have a way of taking toll on riders.
-Like so many, I left my horse behind and persued other matters... a career in music, and later in Electronic Engineering and Computer Science.
+“Life and career pressures have a way of taking a toll on riders.
+Like so many, I left my horse behind and pursued other matters… a career in music, and later in Electronic Engineering and Computer Science.
 Though I can count several achievements in these fields, I couldn't shake the feeling that something was missing.
 1989 brought the missing piece, when by happenstance, a horse came into my life whom everyone had given up on.”

-Denis persued a show jumping career with this horse but after employing several trainers to correct some of his issues, they gave up and recommended selling the horse.
+Denis pursued a show jumping career with this horse but after employing several trainers to correct some of his issues, they gave up and recommended selling the horse.
 But Denis would not give up on his companion, and instead turned to dressage coach Kris Stellby, who convinced him to not only compete in dressage, but that he could be his own trainer as well.

 Since then, Denis has become a SATS-certified trainer and brought many horses to dressage with his positive and cooperative training program.